stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/4_build_execute_remediation_runbook.md

 **Note:** Please adjust your command-line if you are using profiles within your aws command line as required.

-Confirm that the stack has installed correctly.
-You can do this by running the describe-stacks command as follows:
+3. Run the describe-stacks command to confirm that the stack has installed correctly by running the following command:

 ```
 aws cloudformation describe-stacks --stack-name waopslab-runbook-approval-gate
 ```

-Locate the StackStatus and confirm it is set to **CREATE_COMPLETE**
+4. Locate the StackStatus and confirm it is set to **CREATE_COMPLETE**

 {{%/expand%}}

 ### 4.1 Building the "ECS-Scale-Up" runbook.